FrankTaylorLieder/otail/README.md

 - `$HOME/otail.yaml`

 To start using saved configurations simply create an empty config file in your preferred location.
+The default rules will be loaded and any changes to the colouring rules will be saved to this file.

+A configuaration file can be made readonly by editing the file and setting `readonly: true`.
+You might like to have some default configuration in the your `$HOME/.config/otail.yaml` which you can copy into projects, changing `readonly` back to false to enable local changes to persist.

-After each change in colouring rules, the configuration is saved to the same location it was loaded from.
+After each change in colouring rules the configuration is saved to the same location it was loaded from, unless it was marked `readonly`.

 If no configuration file is found a default set of colouring rules is used and changes will not be saved.